 • Jawarish Anarain – 5-10 gm twice a day after meals.

 • Jawarish Shahi – 5-10 gm before breakfast.

 • Sharbat Anar – 25-50 ml with water twice a day. • Jawarish Amla -10 gm before breakfast.

 • Anushadaroo – 5gm in morning with water.
 Homeopathy

 The signs and symptoms of IBS can vary widely from person to person and often resemble those of other diseases.
 Symptoms can occur over a single long period or in several shorter bouts.
 Depression and anxiety disorder is highly prevalent among IBS patients.
 The common symptoms are abdominal pain or discomfort, abdominal fullness, feeling of constipation or diarrhoea, incomplete evacuation, mucus with stools, straining at stools, epigastric pain, and milk intolerance.

 Based on symptoms, IBS can be classified in three types – with predominant bowel dysfunction, with predominant pain and with bloating.
 Based on precipitating factors, it is divided into post-infectious (PI-IBS), food-induced (meal-induced) and stress-related.

-There are several homeopathic medicines which can be prescribed to patients customised to them.
-“Some of the homeopathic medicines prescribed for IBS patients are lycopodium, nux vomica, argentum nitricum, colocynth, Sulphur, arsenicum album, pulsatilla, asafoetida, gelsemium.
-However, these medicines are to be taken with the prescription of registered homoeopathic physician,” says Dr. Manchanda.
+There are several homeopathic medicines that can be prescribed to patients customised to them.
+“Some of the homeopathic medicines prescribed for IBS patients are lycopodium, nux vomica, Argentum nitricum, colocynth, Sulphur, Arsenicum album, pulsatilla, asafoetida, gelsemium.
+However, these medicines are to be taken with the prescription of a registered homeopathic physician,” says Dr. Manchanda.

 With all these options before you, and with patience on your part, you are sure to get the better of your IBS.